-^{2.} Maximum Annual Debt Service on General Obligation Bonds excludes the debt service on Contingent Value Instruments and COFINA bonds that were outstanding as of the effective date of the CW POA.
+^{2. &}lt;u>Note: Maximum Annual Debt Service on General Obligation Bonds excludes the debt service on Contingent Value Instruments issued as part of the CW POA and the COFINA bonds that were outstanding as of the effective date of the CW POA.